YOUR STAY IN SPACE

 Progress may seem slow, but at this time it is necessary to take great care to avoid injury.
 Your travelling companions have been in space for 180 days, and they need time to adjust because their muscles and circulatory systems need time to readjust to gravity.
 You, as well, may experience some weakness and a feeling of heaviness, but rest assured that you will be well cared for and back on your feet in no time!

 You breathe in fresh air, the first time since your departure nine days ago.
-The sun shines on you, and it seems so bright!
+The sun shines on you, and is so bright!
 Everything around you, the water, the sun, the air, is miraculous!
 You are home from one of the most fantastic voyages every to be made by man.
 From now on, you will never look at the sky the same again, for you have journeyed into the heavens and back, and perhaps all you can think is: